Apple Podcasts content guidelines

 - 2.3.
 Cultural Sensitivities.
 Creators are responsible for being knowledgeable about and, if appropriate, addressing any cultural sensitivities before distributing a podcast in a given country or region.

-3. Advertising Guidelines
+3. Advertising

 - 3.1.
 Advertising Laws.
 All advertising must be in compliance with applicable law (for example, laws around disclosure of content as paid or sponsored advertising, the content of advertising, and what type of advertising may be included without an age verification).

-4. Paid Content Guidelines
+4. Paid Content

 In addition to the preceding content guidelines, the following guidelines apply to paid content available on Apple Podcasts through Apple Podcasts Subscriptions.

 - 4.1.
 Subscription Accuracy.
-Creators must clearly and accurately describe what benefits listeners will receive in exchange for the price, and the description must match the benefits provided, including the frequency or cadence on which subscribers can expect new subscriber content.
+Creators must clearly and accurately describe what benefits audiences will receive in exchange for the price, and the description must match the benefits provided, including the frequency or cadence on which subscribers can expect new subscriber content.
 Creators must update this information if and when there is a change to the benefits or content that a subscriber might reasonably be expecting.

 -